Why Temple Of The Dog’s only album matters more now than ever before

 “It’s as good as anything we’ve done since,” Stone reflected to Rolling Stone’s David Fricke in Temple Of The Dog’s 25th anniversary reissue.
 It’s hard to argue with that assessment.
 In both its themes and staggering musicality, it should have been an album far beyond the reach of men of such a young age.
 While it is rightly exalted and revered, it is more accurately an album that deserves to be mentioned in the same breath as any of the most hallowed records of any era in rock.

 Its enduring quality was only reaffirmed when the band reformed for shows in 2016 for its 25th anniversary.
 To hear them play Say Hello 2 Heaven, Reach Down, Hunger Strike or the wounded strains of Call Me A Dog and Times Of Trouble was all the proof required that these songs had been enriched by the passage of time and the ability of its creators to perform them.
 This only makes the loss of Chris Cornell harder to process.
-“I think we’re all still trying to understand the whys and hows,” Jeff Ament told Kerrang! last year.
+“I think we’re all still trying to understand the whys and hows,” Jeff Ament told Kerrang! in 2018.
 “We just miss him.”

 “The shows were so beautiful,” he reflected.
 “I think everybody was playing at such a high level – a level we wouldn’t have been able to play at when we made that record.”
 There was just something so positive and, not to use the word over and over again, but beautiful [about those shows], it makes it even harder to think that we’ll never do it again.”